labgrid-project/labgrid/doc/configuration.rst

 NetworkDediprogFlasher
 ~~~~~~~~~~~~~~~~~~~~~~
-A :any:`NetworkDediprogFlasher` describes a `DediprogFlasher`_ available on a
+A :any:`NetworkDediprogFlasher` describes a `DediprogFlasher`_ resource
-remote computer.
+available on a remote computer.

 XenaManager
 ~~~~~~~~~~~